 Hence, leaving their code on their local computers for an extended period is detrimental to the rest of the team.
 Among other reasons, integrating new code too late in the release cycle might inadvertently break other functionality.

-Continuous delivery comes after continuous integration.
+As I mention above, continuous delivery comes after continuous integration.
 It encompasses the processes and infrastructure supporting the preparation of code changes for release into the production environment.
 The overall objective of CD is to make sure an organization, at any point in time, is in possession of a built, tested, validated, and deployment-ready software artifact in its pipeline.

 The CD’s infrastructure for provisioning and deployment seeks to provide a fast, yet sustainable, error-free pipeline for preparing and releasing software builds into production.
 It also seeks to reduce the time required to perform safety checks and deploy software artifacts.